fullstack-development/web3-roadmap/blockchain/advanced/parachains.md

 ## Questions:
 1. Describe the polkadot project. how does it work and what is it for?
 2. Describe the Cosmos project. how does it work and what is it for?
-3. What are the differences between polkodot and cosmos?
+3. What are the differences between polkadot and cosmos?